TkTech/chancy/docs/guide/executors.rst

 - :class:`chancy.executors.process.ProcessExecutor` - Runs jobs in separate
   process pools.
 This is the default executor, providing good isolation and flexibility, albeit with some overhead.
-- :class:`chancy.executors.async_.AsyncExecutor` - Runs jobs in the same
+- :class:`chancy.executors.asyncex.AsyncExecutor` - Runs jobs in the same
   process & event loop as the worker.
 Useful for I/O-bound tasks that don't require long CPU-bound processing, like making HTTP requests.